SuLab/sulab.org/_members/nuria-rosinach.md

 ---

 Nuria was a postdoctoral researcher in the lab from June 2016 to November 2019.
+She is currently a researcher at Leiden University Medical Center.